wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-faq.md

 Quando a Central de Segurança instala o Microsoft Monitoring Agent em VMs, ela usa os workspaces padrão criados pela Central de Segurança.

 ### <a name="i-already-have-security-solution-on-my-workspaces-what-are-the-billing-implications"></a>Já tenho a solução de segurança em meus workspaces.
 Quais são as implicações de cobrança?
 A solução de Segurança e Auditoria é usada para habilitar recursos da camada Standard da Central de Segurança para VMs do Azure.
-Se a solução de Segurança e Auditoria já estiver instalada em um espaço de trabalho, a Central de Segurança usará a solução existente.
+Se a solução de Segurança e Auditoria já estiver instalada em um workspace, a Central de Segurança usará a solução existente.
 Não há nenhuma alteração na cobrança.

 ## <a name="using-azure-security-center"></a>Como usar a Central de Segurança do Azure
 ### <a name="what-is-a-security-policy"></a>O que é uma política de segurança?